2023 Solar Incentives Guide for Sharon, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, reach out to your local Sharon solar installers.
+To understand how the new Clean Energy Credit applies to you, speak with your local Sharon solar installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these may include tax credits, rebates and more.
-These incentives — which might be provided by the state of Pennsylvania, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+Not all solar incentives are federal; rebates, tax credits and more are often offered at the state and local level.
+These incentives — which may be handled by the state of Pennsylvania, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Sharon